byoseph3/temp_repo_cs3210/instructions/lab1.md

 -  The `ret` instruction pops the top of the stack and jumps to that address (basically undoing a call)
 -  The base-pointer register (`bp` or `ebp` in 32-bit mode) points to the beginning of the stack frame for this function
 -  The stack pointer points to the last pushed value (e.g. `push` decrements the stack pointer, then writes to the location pointed by it, and `pop` dereferences `esp`, then increments)
--  By convention, when a funciton is first called, the base-pointer is written to the stack, and stack-pointer is transferred into the base-pointer.
+-  By convention, when a function is first called, the base-pointer is written to the stack, and stack-pointer is transferred into the base-pointer.

 This forces the stack layout to appear as follows: